Inklingo

 notable

-Use 'notable' when referring to something that is clearly evident, worthy of attention, or represents a significant, observable improvement or change.
+Use 'notable' when referring to something that is worthy of attention or easily noticed due to its significance or quality.

 A single bright yellow sunflower standing much taller than a field of small white daisies.